-Dear Curious and Creative, My two teenage sons and I visited the CupNoodles Museum the other day and absolutely enjoyed it.
-I have to admit I was quite surprised how entertaining and educational the entire museum was.
+The CupNoodles Museum is one of our families favorite places to visit when in Yokohama.
+It is surprising how entertaining and educational the museum is.
 Not only do you learn the history of the world famous Cup Noodles, but you can make your personalised cup and enjoy lunch as well.
 A great spot for all ages.

-We first visited the 3rd floor CupNoodles Factory were we bought 300 yen plastic noodle cups, sanitised our hands and then coloured our personal cups.
-Once our works of art were complete, we wandered over to the noodle bar where we chose our flavoured powdered and four dried ingredients (I chose shrimp, egg, onion and fish cake).
+We recommend visiting the 3rd floor CupNoodles Factory to buy 400 yen plastic noodle cups first, sanitise your hands and then color your personal cups.
+Once your works of art are complete, wandered over to the noodle bar where you choose your flavoured powdered and four dried ingredients (I chose shrimp, egg, onion and fish cake).
 Once the noodles have been inserted with your ingredients, your cup is vacuumed sealed and shrink-wrapped to take home.
-It was quite fun, and we were all looking forward to eating our creations when we got home.
+It’s super fun, and you will want to rush home and eat your creations.
 You can also also choose to make Chicken Ramen, but you must reserve ahead for tickets.
-CupNoodle Factory you can walk-in.
+Make sure you make reservations to visit the CupNoodle Factory due to COVID precautions.

-We worked up an appetite making our noodles so headed up to the 4th floor to the Noodles Bazaar where you can purchase and eat eight types of global noodles.
+After you work up an appetite head up to the 4th floor to the Noodles Bazaar where you can purchase and eat eight types of global noodles.
 Quite tasty and a nice break in what feels like is a South East Asain food market.
+(This area was closed the summer of 2021 due to COVID precautions, but should reopen soon!)

-Our last stop was the actual history hall that explains in detail about how Momofuku Ando invented first Chicken Ramen in 1958 and then CupNoodles in 1971.
+The last stop is the actual history hall that explains in detail about how Momofuku Ando invented first Chicken Ramen in 1958 and then CupNoodles in 1971.
 There is a very detailed timeline in English and Japanese, a 14-minute movie about his life and inventions (you can get a translation) and a life-size relics of the building he invented the noodles.

 If you like ramen and/or invention, you will love the CupNoodles Museum.
 I highly recommend if you are heading to Yokohama to visit Chinatown or the Japanese Overseas Migrations Museum (which is on the same block as CupNoodles).
 Have fun!